adobe/spectrum-web-components/packages/textfield/textarea.md

 ### Grows

 By default the text area has a fixed height and will scroll when text entry goes beyond the available space.
-With the use of the `grows` attribute the text area will grow to accomidate the full content of the element.
+With the use of the `grows` attribute the text area will grow to accommodate the full content of the element.

-Note: When leveraging the `quiet` attribute, the `grows` attribute does not effect the final delivery of the element.

 ```html
 <div style="display: flex; flex-wrap: wrap;">